 Upon meeting Michelle—and I say her name with the utmost respect to her powerful, yet engaging, feminine presence—her gaze bore through me, connecting to my soul while we spoke.
 She emphasized the importance of working hard in being a contributor of goodness to our world; she inspired me to be completely committed in each of my roles… as mother, wife, professional and community leader.

-In this moment captured above, my mom (left) and I (right) were working with Jesse, the boy that Mr. Obama teased about how “GQ” he looked in his shades.
+In the moment captured above, my mom and I were working with Jesse, the boy that Mr. Obama teased about how “GQ” he looked in his shades.
 He is framing him for a “photoshoot.”
-This photo was featured in the book The New York Times: Obama, The Historic Journey.
+The top photo was featured in the book The New York Times: Obama, The Historic Journey.

-The energy emanated by both Michelle and Barack Obama is infectious and exhilarating.
-For the first time in my lifetime, I feel impassioned about my country and its leadership.
+The energy emanating from both Michelle and Barack Obama was infectious and exhilarating.
+For the first time in my lifetime, I now feel impassioned about my country and its leadership.
 I feel like, Wow, this is what being an American is all about!
 I’m empowered to make a real difference.
-This is really what I’m all about… setting the bar high… living each day of life fully… and doing little things to make a big difference.
+This is really what I’m all about.
+Setting the bar high.
+Living each day of life fully.
+Doing little things to make a big difference.

 The next morning, January 20, 2009, we were escorted through the massive crowd, 2 million deep, to the Mall with a direct view of the Capitol.
 It was difficult to get a real sense of how many people were there until I saw us all on the teleprompter.
 Even then, it was so surreal.

-It was incredible… and freezing!
+It was incredible—and freezing.
 I have honestly never been so cold.
 It had been 70 degrees in Sacramento before I left.
 So, although I was layered and bundled up, I could not fully appreciate how cold it would actually be.
-The whipping wind was biting my face.
+The whipping wind bit my face.
 My lips were numb.
-My nose kept running.
-But although my frozen toes ached through my wool socks, I couldn’t help but feel elated.
+My nose wouldn’t stop running.
+But although my frozen toes ached through wool socks, I couldn’t help but feel elated.

-To be there, among all the national and global leaders… and among the people… to feel the energy reverberating between us… it was truly awe-inspiring.
-I could feel the magnitude of his presence… the magnitude of what was about to happen.
+To be there, among all the national and global leaders, among the people, to feel the energy reverberating between us, was truly awe-inspiring.
+I could feel the magnitude of his presence—the magnitude of what was about to happen.
 This was history.

-As he took his oath of office, I felt so moved by the magnitude of these words.
-Upon his speech, a feeling of hope resonated through the crowd…
+As he took his oath of office, I felt so moved by the magnitude of his words.
+Upon hearing his speech, a feeling of hope resonated through the crowd.

 I could only be swept up by the sea of patriotism that surrounded us.
-It was so alive and swelling.
+It was so alive.
+Postitive energy swelled.
 The dream was finally being realized.
 And I felt proud… to be a part of this moment… and this country.
 Proud.
 Finally.

 To the Muslim world, we seek a new way forward, based on mutual interests and mutual respect. …we will extend a hand if you are willing to unclench your fist.Barack Obama, from his Inauguration speech on January 20, 2009

-Afterward, the mass exodus was nothing I’d ever experienced.
-We started to walk to the metro station, foolishly thinking that we could actually get to one.
+Afterwards, the mass exodus was nothing I had ever experienced.
+We started to walk to the metro station—foolishly thinking that we could actually get to one.

-This was the 1st ball that Mr. President and Mrs. Obama attended.
-At this televised ball, Beyonce sang “At Last” during their 1st dance of the evening.
+This was the first ball that Mr. President and Mrs. Obama attended.
+At this televised ball, Beyonce sang “At Last” during their first dance of the evening.

-The additional, incredible lineup of performances included Mariah Carey, Mary J Blige, Alicia Keys, Jay-Z, Maroon 5, Faith Hill, Will-I-Am, Sting, Stevie Wonder and Shakira.
-Among the hosts were Denzel, Leo DiCaprio, Queen Latifah.
-It was a glamorous evening to wrap up our day’s array of experiences.
+The incredible lineup of performances included Mariah Carey, Mary J Blige, Alicia Keys, Jay-Z, Maroon 5, Faith Hill, Will-I-Am, Sting, Stevie Wonder and Shakira.
+Among the hosts were Denzel Washington, Leo DiCaprio, and Queen Latifah.
+It was a glamorous evening to wrap up our day’s experiences.

 I feel incredibly privileged to have been a part of it all.
 And incredibly grateful to everyone who made it possible.
-This experience made me feel even more empowered… and ready to do my part.
+This experience made me feel even more empowered—and even more ready to do my part.